opnsense/docs/source/manual/how-tos/ipsec-rw-w7.rst

    :width: 60%

 On tab **Networking** in IPv4 configuration under **Advanced** is the option **Use defaut gateway on remote network**.
-If this option is enabled, all traffic will be send through the VPN (if IPsec SA matches).
+If this option is enabled, all traffic will be sent through the VPN (if IPsec SA matches).
 When unchecked, you have to set specific routes sent via VPN.

 .. image:: images/ipsec-rw-w7-2.png